 It is very rare that a driver would claim against a pedestrian for vehicle damage, but there is theoretical right to do so.
 It would depend totally on the facts of the accident and also whether the pedestrian had the means to pay for such a claim.
 Often building and contents insurance might be able to pay for such claims.

-Where the pedestrian is a child it would be even more rare and as a claim would have to be made against the child pedestrian direct it is very unlikely the child would have the means to meet any claim subject to being included under the parents building and contents insurance.
+Where the pedestrian is a child – the possibility of such a claim would be even more rare as the claim would have to be made against the child pedestrian direct.
+It is very unlikely the child would have the means to meet any claim – subject to being included under the parents building and contents insurance.

 5. Leave pedestrian claims to your motor insurance company

-If pedestrian claims are made against you – you should notify your motor insurance company immediately who will deal with the claim subject to your instructions.
+If a claim is made against you by a pedestrian – you should notify your motor insurance company immediately who will deal with the claim subject to your instructions.

-If you wish to consider a claim against a pedestrian you should claim for the damage against your insurer and provide instructions to them to see whether a claim against the pedestrian can be considered for vehicle damage.
+If you wish to consider a claim against a pedestrian – you should claim for the damage against your insurer and discuss with them as to whether a claim against the pedestrian can be considered for vehicle damage.

 See our motor vehicle insurance article to see to learn what motor insurance is and how it pays compensation injuries to other road users and damage to your own vehicle.